ryanjdillon/etv/README.rst

 License
 -------
-MIT License.
+MPL 2.0 License.
 See the included license file.